dexC166/dex-product-store/README.md

 ## <a name="acknowledgments">🙏 Acknowledgments</a>

-Thanks again to **burakorkmez (codesistency)** for the detailed video tutorials, clear guidance, and in-depth walkthroughs on this PERN Stack Project.
+Thanks to **burakorkmez (codesistency)** for the excellent foundation and detailed video tutorials that got me started on this PERN Stack journey.
+The initial guidance was invaluable, and the real learning happened when I took those concepts and made them my own through experimentation and customization!

 ---

 ## <a name="note">📌 Note</a>

-This app was originally built by following @codesistency’s YouTube tutorial for learning and inspiration.
+This app began as a learning journey following @codesistency's YouTube tutorial, but quickly evolved into my own unique project through extensive experimentation and customization.
+The real growth happened when I moved beyond the tutorial and started making it truly mine!

-The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I’ve reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture and recent modifications, not as a record of the actual chronological build.
+The project was developed entirely in my local IDE (outside of GitHub) without initializing git, and I've reconstructed the commit history solely to reflect a realistic development flow and demonstrate my understanding of fullstack architecture and recent modifications, not as a record of the actual chronological build.

 ---